Transaction (TV series): Production

 The series was first announced in 2022 and is based on a 2020 online series that Jordan Gray made for Comedy Central, although it does not repeat the original storylines and instead features all new material.

 The six-part series was commissioned by ITVX and is a Big Talk Studios production.
 The series is written and created by Gray and the executive producers are Kenton Allen, Lucy Robinson, Jordan Gray, and Nick Frost, and the producer is Lara Singer.
 It is directed by Ollie Parsons.
 The series is produced in association with and will be distributed by ITV Studios.

 The cast is led by Gray and Frost, alongside Doon Mackichan, Thomas Gray and Francesca Mills.
 Filming took place in late 2024 in Hartlepool.

+Accolades

+In March 2026, Gray was nominated for Comedy Performance – Female at the 2026 Royal Television Society Programme Awards.